paezha/paezha.github.io/applied_spatial_statistics/01-Reading-Basic-Operations-and-Data-Structures.md

 <img src="01-Reading-Basic-Operations-and-Data-Structures_files/figure-html/unnamed-chunk-33-1.png" width="672" />

-AFurthermore, we can fix the position of the labels by adding a vertical justification to the text (`vjust`), and to avoid the text from being cut we can also expand the limits of the plot (`expand_limits()`):
+Furthermore, we can fix the position of the labels by adding a vertical justification to the text (`vjust`), and to avoid the text from being cut we can also expand the limits of the plot (`expand_limits()`):

 ```r
 ggplot(data = Cities, aes(x = Longitude, y = Latitude)) +